Cristina-Sa/Typescript_project/README.md

 - Finally, the 3 records with the changes previously made are shown in the console from the main module.

-Some visualizations of the results after apply:
+Some visualizations of the results after run:
 ```
 node main.js
 ```